mwpowellhtx/netdbmigrator/README.md

 * When running migrations, the migrator will ensure that the database exists prior to running the first migration.
 It will leave existing databases alone.

+## Project Assumptions &amp; Goals

+I should pause to consider a couple of project design goals, assumptions, etc.

+* I set out provide a simple framework that facilitates well-controlled, versioned migrations.
+The framework does not protect you from mismanaging your migrations, versions, etc, but it does facilitate an orderly process for downgrading and upgrading your databases.
+However, overall, the framework is functioning as intended.
+I can identify migrations, they are reconciled with what has been applied, and can downgrade and upgrade database versions accordingly.

+* Sql Server is the first provider I for which I included support.
+Eventually, I may extend that into common providers such as [MySQL](http://dev.mysql.com/).
+To my knowledge, this extensibility should work fairly seamlessly.

+* I made a conscious decision not to support Fluent migrations.
+After performing a couple of migrations in which I had a lot of boilerplate, cookie-cutter code, I decided that a fluent migration sentence would make better sense.
+The past several commits at the time I am writing this reflect this ongoing effort.

+* My Fluent goals are not to provide all or nothing feature completeness, much less feature parity.
+Rather, I will support incrementally folding in aspects, phrases, clauses, etc, even whole statements, as makes sense to do so.
+Contributions are definitely welcome.
+Along these lines, support for ``ALTER TABLE`` is provided as reflected in recent commits.

 ## Dependencies

 * [EntityFramework](http://msdn.microsoft.com/en-us/data/ef.aspx)